1,000+ Opportunities

 Facing an under-resourced legal infrastructure, significant geographic and linguistic barriers, and a history of limited availability and access to public and private funding, the immigrant communities in the Central Valley and Central Coast are especially vulnerable.
 This region is deeply consequential to the economy at national, state and individual levels and is a crucial mid-term election battlefield.

-Based on current listing details, eligibility includes: Immigrant-serving organizations across California's Central Valley (Fresno, Kern, Kings, Madera, Mariposa, Merced, San Joaquin, Stanislaus, Tulare counties) and Central Coast (Monterey, San Benito, San Luis Obispo, Sant… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations serving immigrant communities in California's Central Valley (Fresno, Kern, Kings, Madera, Mariposa, Merced, San Joaquin, Stanislaus and Tulare counties) and Central Coast (Monterey, San Benito, San Luis Obispo, Santa Barbara, Santa Cruz and Ventura counties).
+Confirm the full requirements in the official notice before applying.